dmartinol/s3-tools/README.md

 ## Download an entire bucket to a local folder
 [S3BucketDownloader](./s3filemanager/s3_bucket_downloader.go) is a Golang struct that implements the function to fully download a remote S3 bucket to a local folder.

-The destinatino folder is created, if it doesn't exist.
+The destination folder is created, if it doesn't exist.

 All subfolders will be included, and the target folder preserves the bucket structure.